Kong/docs.konghq.com/app/_hub/kong-inc/route-transformer-advanced/index.md

 ---

-_NOTE_: The 'advanced' label is only attached since this is an Enterprise-only plugin.
-There is not a 'regular' plugin version available.
+_NOTE_: The advanced label is only attached because this is an Enterprise-only plugin.
+There is not a corresponding community plugin version available.

 ## Synopsis